 Review - 'Love on the Brain' by Ali Hazelwood

 Bee has a PhD in neuroscience, but she's struggling to find recognition and funding for her projects.
 So when she gets the call from NASA to work on one of their helmet prototypes, it sounds like a dream come true.
 The only catch: she has to work alongside Levi, her archnemesis from grad school.
-But as she spends more time with him, she starts to realize that maybe they don't really hate each other after all and it's actually something else altogether.
+But as she spends more time with him, she starts to realize that maybe they don't really hate each other after all.

 If I had to pick the one thing I enjoyed the most about this book, it isn't the romance.
-Shocking, I know.
-Rather, it's the writing.
+(Shocking, I know.)
+It's the writing.
 There's something about Ali Hazelwood's style, with its blend of snark and humor, that just completely has me in its thralls.
-Often I would find myself grinning from cheek to cheek, chuckling to myself while Bee held some amusing and sarcastic conversation or inner dialogue.
+I often found myself grinning from cheek to cheek, chuckling to myself as Bee held some amusing and sarcastic conversation or inner dialogue.
 I think it's because she says all the things I want to say, if only I were quick and clever enough to come up with it.

 And there were so many puns!
 Science puns, cat puns, Marie Curie puns.
 I love me a good pun (or a bad one, I'm not that discerning), so I was in pun-heaven.